 Apple’s mission to protect user privacy can be seen in the company’s attention to detail and customer privacy in its products.

 In previous versions of iOS, Apple added the ability to get notifications when apps want to access system features including camera, microphone, location services, and more.
 With iOS 12, Safari will protect your privacy by ensuring that websites cannot track your online activity without your permission.
 Apple prevents advertisers from collecting unique characteristics that can be used to target your devices for online ads.

-Apple is also making it easier to use two-factor authentication (2FA) and temporary passwords via SMS.
-When your device receives a 2FA or temporary password via SMS, it will be remembered by AutoFill so you won't have to copy and paste the code into the text field in Safari.
+Apple also makes it easier to use two-factor authentication (2FA) and temporary passwords via SMS.
+When your device receives a 2FA or temporary password via SMS, it will be remembered by AutoFill so you won’t have to copy and paste the code into the text field in Safari.

 In addition, iOS will automatically flag any password that is being reused on websites and in apps so that you don’t run into an issue where one account being compromised causes multiple accounts to become compromised.

 - All Apple WWDC’s privacy features in one place (CNET)

 - How Apple is going to block fingerprinting (Download.com)